 Hue is a city of ghosts.
 Ghosts of two fallen dynasties - the Nguyen Dynasty (1802 - 1945) and the Ngo family dynasty that dominated South Vietnamese politics in the late 1950s and early 1960s.

-And while the tourist narrative of the city reduces its history to disneyesque blandness, spend any time here and you'll get a sense that there's much more to this place than is served up to the average tour group.
+And while the tourist narrative of the city mostly reduces history to disneyesque blandness, spend any time here and you'll get a sense that there's much more to this place than is served up to the average tour group.

 This alternative tour takes those with an interest in history to some of the city's less visited and most interesting places.
 It explores some of the ghosts of Hue.